ITensor/website/docs/book/block_sparse.md

 ## IQTensors

 An IQTensor is defined as a tensor whose blocks all have the same flux.
-When we speak of the flux of an IQTensor, we mean the flux of its non-zero blocks.
+When we speak of the flux of an IQTensor, we mean the flux of any of its non-zero blocks.
-Acting an operator which is an IQTensor onto a state changes the state's quantum number by the flux of the IQTensor.
+Acting an operator which is an IQTensor onto a state changes the state's quantum number by the flux of that IQTensor.

 The operators @@a@@, @@a^\dagger@@, and @@n@@ above are all IQTensors.
 We can confirm this for @@a^\dagger@@ and @@n@@ by checking that their